harregoces/moodle-local_multiple_notifications/README.md

-Moodle "Multiple notifications"
+Moodle "Enrolment expiry notification" plugins
 ===============================

-Arrby Multiple notifications is Moodle's plugin that allows you to send a reminder to the enrolled student before the enrollment period has expired.
+Enrolment expiry notification is Moodle's plugin that allows you to send a reminder to the enrolled student before the enrollment period has expired.

 ![screenshot](pix/screenshot.png "Settings Screenshot")